 These concrete blocks are heavy in weight and have a solid appearance.
-These blocks are made using dense aggregates, are very strong and help make the structure very stable.
-Hence they are preferably used in load bearing walls.
+These blocks are made using dense aggregates, are very strong, and help make the structure very stable.
+Hence they are preferably used in load-bearing walls.
 The sizes of these blocks are also much larger than the sizes of bricks and hence construction using such blocks takes very less time.
-Solid concrete blocks are very similar to concrete brick but are costlier and heavier in comparison to bricks.
-That is why they can withstand more forces that bricks.
+Solid concrete blocks are very similar to concrete bricks but are costlier and heavier in comparison to bricks.
+That is why they can withstand more forces than bricks.

-These concrete blocks contain voids that are greater than 25% of its entire area.
+These concrete blocks contain voids that are greater than 25% of their entire area.
 The solid area of the brick should be more than 50.
-They are made using light weight aggregates and hence are very light weight.
-They are also very easy to install and the voids are filled with light weight mortar as well while making a structure.
+They are made using lightweight aggregates and hence are very lightweight.
+They are also very easy to install and the voids are filled with lightweight mortar as well while making a structure.

 There are a total of eight types of hollow concrete blocks which are:

 Concrete bricks are mainly small blocks that are rectangular in shape and are arranged together to create a rigid wall.
 These bricks are usually made of cooked clay or concrete.
-Some use only concrete to manufacture such bricks while others play with the cement and aggregate ratio for cost cutting purposes.
-These bricks are usually used in facades, fencing as they are light weight and give a very slick look.
+Some use only concrete to manufacture such bricks while others play with the cement and aggregate ratio for cost-cutting purposes.
+These bricks are usually used in facades, and fencing as they are lightweight and give a very slick look.

 These were the different types of concrete blocks that are usually used today.

-- Concrete blocks are more fire resistant, provide better thermal insulation and sound absorption in comparison to bricks.
+- Concrete blocks are more fire resistant and provide better thermal insulation and sound absorption in comparison to bricks.

-- Concrete blocks saves land of farmers that are usually used for brick manufacturing plants.
+- Concrete blocks save the land of farmers and are usually used for brick manufacturing plants.

-- The perfect shape of the concrete blocks makes the masonry work very simpler.
+- The perfect shape of the concrete blocks makes the masonry work very simple.

 - Plastering is not needed really in concrete blocks.

-- Concrete blocks are very much environmentally friendly in comparison to bricks.
+- Concrete blocks are very environmentally friendly in comparison to bricks.